Surya Subedi: OBE

 Prior to this, he was given an OBE in 2004 for his services to international law.
 He was the first Nepali who was not a royal, politician or military person to be awarded an OBE.
 Speaking at the OBE investiture on 19 October 2004 in London, the British Foreign Secretary stated that Subedi had "made a highly distinguished contribution to our understanding of international law, and to its evolution" and his work in international law had "spanned almost every aspect of it – with a special focus on issues ... which make a real difference to people's lives".

 Academic honours

 Subedi was awarded the degree of Doctor of Civil Law (DCL) by the University of Oxford in 2019.
 The fundamental purpose of this higher doctorate of the University of Oxford is to recognize excellence in academic scholarship.
 The University of Hull awarded him the Doctor of Laws (LLD) honoris causa in 2020.
 He was elected an Honorary Member of Nepal Academy in 2021.
-The President of Nepal, Bidya Devi Bhandari, awarded Subedi the honour of Prasidhha Prabal Janasewa Shree in 2022.
 He was elected an Honorary Fellow of Exeter College of Oxford University in 2023.

 In 2025, Subedi was honoured by the publication of a Festschrift, The Incoherence of Human Rights in International Law, which seeks to recognise his "immeasurable lifetime achievement and contribution to international law and human rights scholarship and practice".